kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 ```

 Earlier we looked at how to view a container's primary process.
-As a reminder let me quickly do that using our hello world pod again.
+L et me quicky do that again using our hello world pod.

 ```bash